Project-Trofos/trofos/docs/README.md

 In /rag_script, run the `insert_user_guide_embeddings.py`. the script takes everything after toc as contents- it finds a title- then all other subsequent content is the attached to that title

+Deployment to production of embedded data is currently manual- make a sql dump locally and manually insert in the VM.
+Future devs to optimise 😉

+`pg_dump -U <user name eg postgres> -h localhost -p 5432 -d pgvector -t '"UserGuideEmbedding"' > dump.sql` in the pgvector container

+`docker cp <container>:/dump.sql C:\Users\...` in local terminal

 ## Guide

 [Documentation](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll)